klassen-software-solutions/go-license-scanner/README.md

 # license-check

+## NOTICE

+This project is a fork of a project created by Frauscher Sensonic GmbH.
+It has been forked and its license changed to an MIT license with their permission.
+The intended purpose is to move the functionality of this project into the more general `LicenseScanner` project and to continue maintaining it from that point.

 ## Generating a license report for a Go project

 Presently this license checker only handles Go projects that conform to the relatively new